Hobbule/ion-google-autocomplete/README.md

 Optional
 Use as componentRestrictions, see https://developers.google.com/places/web-service/autocomplete "components — A grouping of places to which you would like to restrict your results.
 Currently, you can use components to filter by country.
 The country must be passed as a two character, ISO 3166-1 Alpha-2 compatible country code.
 For example: components=country:fr would restrict your results to places within France."

+### `The on-selection`
+Optional
+This option receives a function called when a place is selected using the modal.
+Receives a paramter location with the places details returned by Google.
 ```javascript
 $scope.onAddressSelection = function (location) {